-Accountants, tax advisers, and the wider financial services sector, should use the three risk assessments to adopt a risk based approach in assessing the risks relating to its business, its customers and any technology used.
-The facilitation of ML/TF is a serious problem that accountants and tax advisers should be aware of and whilst utilising a risk based approach cannot provide a full guarantee to an accountancy firm or tax adviser that it will be protected from being used to facilitate ML/TF it can assist businesses in understanding its risks and implementing AML/CFT measures to manage and mitigate these risks effectively.
+Accountants, tax advisers, and the wider financial services sector, should use the three risk assessments to adopt a risk-based approach in assessing the risks relating to its business, its customers and any technology used.
+Utilising a risk-based approach cannot provide a full guarantee to an accountancy firm or tax adviser that it will be protected from being used to facilitate ML/TF, however it can assist businesses in understanding its risks and implementing AML/CFT measures to manage and mitigate these risks effectively.